LAW 2568 - Climate Change Law

 Assessment Detail• Class Participation (10%) The class participation mark is comprised of attendance, level of preparation and contribution to small and large group discussions.
 There is no minimum attendance requirement but a significant lapse in attendance will adversely impact this grade.

-• Research Presentation (10%, 3-5 minutes) Beginning in week 3, students will be scheduled to give a 3 to 5-minute presentation on their research topic.
+• Research Presentation (10%, 5-7 minutes, redeemable) Beginning in week 3, students will be scheduled to give a 5 to 7-minute presentation on their research topic.
 This presentation should provide an overview of the specific research question, the issue which is being addressed and why the topic is important for investigation.
 Where possible, the presentation should be interactive and perhaps make use of the AV equipment and handouts.
 At the conclusion of the presentation, there will be a brief Q/A session where classmates will have the opportunity to ask questions about the research topic and offer suggestions for the project.

-• Research Paper (60%, 3000 words) For the major essay, students will undertake a substantial amount of independent research that follows on from their research proposal and presentation.
-The research essay will be no more that 3000 words long (excluding title page information and bibliography).
+• Research Paper (60-70%, 4000 words) For the major essay, students will undertake a substantial amount of independent research that follows on from their research proposal and presentation.
+The research essay will be no more than 4000 words long (excluding title page information and bibliography).
 Words are calculated including all footnotes or other references and all headings within the text.
 Quotations and all referencing information are included in the word count.
 Because research topics will usually have been discussed with individual students before approval, in practice this will not be an anonymous assessment.
-The skills that are of central importance for this essay include: ability to provide argument and critical thinking skills; ability to fairly reconstruct a position and argument in regard to a particular issue; and the ability to express your own thoughts and reason and argue about the material that you are addressing (this is your argument). • The research proposal and essay must be submitted electronically to Turnitin, a software program that checks for plagiarism.
+The skills that are of central importance for this essay include: ability to provide argument and critical thinking skills; ability to fairly reconstruct a position and argument in regard to a particular issue; and the ability to express your own thoughts and reason and argue about the material that you are addressing (this is your argument).
+The research proposal and essay must be submitted electronically to Turnitin, a software program that checks for plagiarism.
 Instructions on submission to Turnitin will be distributed on MyUni.
-The essay is due on 29 May 2017, 2PM
+The essay is due on Friday 1 November, 2pm.

 SubmissionThe research proposal and essay must be submitted electronically to Turnitin on My Uni on the due date.
 Students must retain a copy of the research proposal and essay submitted.